florianjehn/bibliometrics/README.md

 # Global Catastrophic Risk and Existential Risk Bibliometrics Project

 ## What this is and what it can be used for
-This repository contains the code needed to run a bibliometric analysis in the global catastrophic and existential risk research field by using [OpenAlex](https://openalex.org/) and [VOSviewer](https://www.vosviewer.com/).
+This repository contains the code needed to run a bibliometric analysis in the global catastrophic and existential risk research field by using [OpenAlex](https://openalex.org/), [VOSviewer](https://www.vosviewer.com/) and Python.

 ## How to get the data
 The data is from OpenAlex.
 You can get an updated version by running the query `https://api.openalex.org/works?page=1&filter=default.search:%22global+catastrophic+risk%22+OR+%22existential+risk%22`